Fermion Chirality from Non-Bipartite Topology: Geometric Doubler Lifting on the FCC Lattice via Holographic U(1)/Z2 Phase Projection

 = π/a

-), but those positions
+), but those positions sit at

-fractional BZ coordinates (
+rational fractional BZ coordinates (

 f = 1/2

-), making them directly accessible on any
+), directly accessible to any even-sized grid.
+For

 D

-, the Z
+the

 2

-doubler positions shift to
+doubler positions shift to irrational coordinates (

 2)